 Surprisingly, there is a growing body of scientific evidence that explains how and why this happens.
 Psychologists like to call it the Pandora Effect.
-And no, that doesn’t refer to the jewellery company of the same name, or to the planet in Avatar — it’s actually an allusion to the Greek myth of Pandora’s Box.

 The basic idea is this: when humans have a choice between avoiding harm and checking out something interesting, they will often choose to check out the interesting thing, even if it means they will be harmed as a result.
 We just can’t leave it alone, it seems.